potentpwnables/potentpwnables.github.io/_posts/0001-01-02-api-to-gbq-api.md

     yield "</records>"
 ```

-Pass the foramt to the `format_record` function (make sure to change this line in both locations):
+Pass the format to the `format_record` function (make sure to change this line in both locations):

 ```python
 yield json.dumps(format_record(prev_record, fmt))